Maria Gargani: Life

 In 1915 her advisor Agostino Daniele was summoned to serve in World War I as a chaplain and so entrusted her to the spiritual care of the Franciscan Capuchin priest Padre Pio while advising Gargani to maintain correspondence with the friar.
 Gargani made first contact with the friar at the beginning of August 1916 via letter which began several decades of friendship and correspondence that lasted until Pio's death in 1968.
 The first letter Pio wrote to her was dated 26 August 1916.
 Pio became a spiritual guide for Gargani as well as a source of moral support.
 The two met for the first time face-to-face in the Capuchin convent at San Marco la Catola in mid-April 1918.

 In 1934 she received diocesan permission to form a group of companions in the former convent of Santa Maria della Sanità - this became the foundation for the religious congregation that she would establish not long after.
 Gargani later established the Sisters Apostles of the Sacred Heart on 11 February 1936 with the permission of the Archbishop of Lucca Antonio Torrini; the first convent for the order opened that 21 April.
-In 1945 the order moved its headquarters to Naples while that 18 April - with other companions - she made her profession as a professed religious as "Maria Crocifissa del Divino Amore".
+In 1945 the order moved its headquarters to Naples while that 18 April - with other companions - she made her profession as Maria Crocifissa del Divino Amore.
 From 1946 until her retirement she taught in Naples.
-On 21 July 1951 - in the Santuario della Beata Vergine del Rosario di Pompei - she met the zealous priest Antonio Fanucci who became her new spiritual director.
+On 21 July 1951 - in the Santuario della Beata Vergine del Rosario di Pompei - she met the priest Antonio Fanucci who became her new spiritual director.
 Her order later received diocesan approval from Cardinal Marcello Mimmi on 2 June 1956 and she made her perpetual profession a month later on 22 July.
 Pope John XXIII granted her order full pontifical approval on 12 March 1963.